user-saddam123/Medicine-Sales-Analysis/README.md

 ## How you can help me:

-I've successfully completed over 55 Power BI projects, all showcased in my [Novypro portfolio](https://www.novypro.com/profile_projects/saddamansari).
+I've successfully completed over **65 Power BI projects**, all showcased in my [Novypro portfolio](https://www.novypro.com/profile_projects/saddamansari).
 You're all invited to visit my portfolio and explore these amazing projects!

 **Additionally, I'm currently seeking internship or entry-level opportunities.
 If you have any opportunities available or need a freelance Power BI project completed, please connect with me on LinkedIn.**